 Rob brings 25+ years of digital communications and marketing experience to RIPS.
-He is currently engaged as Head of Digital/North America Innovation Lead at the legendary global advertising agency Ogilvy.
-Rob previously lead the digital businesses for the Independent Film Channel and AMC TV networks, as well as running the experimental programming team at MTV Networks.
+He is currently engaged as Chief Digital Innovation Officer at MSL Group, the PR arm of Publicis Groupe.
+He was previously Head of Digital/North America Innovation Lead at the legendary global advertising agency Ogilvy.
+Prior to that, Rob lead the digital businesses for the Independent Film Channel and AMC TV networks, as well as running the experimental programming team at MTV Networks.
 Rob holds a MS from the Newhouse School of Public Communication at Syracuse University and a BS from the University of Scranton.

 Railroad and industrial preservation has been a lifelong passion for Rob.
 He began with local preservation projects around his Jersey Shore hometown, and that interest blossomed when he left for college in Scranton, Pennsylvania.
 Living in one of the cradles of the American industrial revolution during a time when the physical destruction of past relics was rampant shaped Rob’s views of preservation as an activist activity.
 He founded Ahead of the Torch, an online newsletter calling out the most endangered railroad and industrial artifacts Today, AOTT exists as a 4,000 member Facebook community.

 Rob’s experience in railroad history and preservation includes:

 - Editor in Chief/Publisher, Ahead of the Torch (current)

 - Board of Directors, Project3713, a locomotive restoration partnership with the National Park Service (current)